migueldemoura/istsi/README.md

 # ISTSI

+> Since I've left the ISTSI team, and am no longer maintaining this repository, all infrastruture has been moved to the hands of the faculty.
+A *postmortem* and general overview of the program is available in [my blog](https://migueldemoura.com/posts/ist-summer-internships-istsi/).
+---

-ISTSI is the website and submission platform for the [IST Summer Internships].
+ISTSI was the website and submission platform for the [IST Summer Internships].

 It was built to ease the work of those behind the program and to allow the candidates to have a simple, consistent and comprehensive experience.